9 Oct 2020: In 2012, 40% of New Zealand state primary schools had Bible in Schools. In 2020 that had dropped to 21%. What happened in between?

-Which sounds like great news, but there is still massive support for Christian religious observances (songs and prayers in school assemblies) and Christian karaka (which is used in school classrooms as well as assemblies).
+There is still massive support for Christian religious observances (songs and prayers in school assemblies) and Christian karakia (which are used in school classrooms as well as assemblies).
 These were not even on our radar in 2012.

 The spread of these programmes is very uneven.
 In Wellington province, only eight schools are using Christian religious instruction programmes, making 6.8% of their schools.
 Southland is at the other extreme, with 51% of their schools using them.

 I conducted both surveys, and believe the decline of religious instruction since 2012 is very good news.

 But the bad news is that it will now be much harder to clean up the remaining schools.
 In many areas there will be no parents left who are prepared to stand up and fight to get the remaining few schools made secular.
 Apart from Southland, there are no stronghold provinces with religious instruction left.

 Is this a school or church?
 Children can be pressured to join in Christian prayers in state schools under the Government's new Education and Training Act 2020.
 They need their parents' permission to attend Bible in Schools, but no permission is required for a religious school assembly.

 The survey also shows that a high proportion of schools are now using other forms of religious discrimination.
 25.5% of those who replied to that question use Christian worship in their school assemblies.
 An astonishing 60.0% have Christian karakia.

 Two schools have all three programmes: Makaraka School in Gisborne and Reporoa School in Waikato.
 These children are getting more religion as part of a secular state education than I get by going to church every week.
 But these problems have been ignored by the Ministry of Education: